Agg3l0s-cmd/ProxycahinsAutomation/README.md

 I recomend to add it to crontab so the script updates the list whenever u want!

-Requirements: puppeteer (npm install puppeteer)

-Parameters: proxychains4.conf file location
+Parameters: proxychains4.conf file location --OPTIONAL--
-!
-For linux users use --firefox
+If you want to use firefox use --firefox